cgstag/insomnia-plugin-git-sync/README.md

+## Work in Progress

+This fork attempts to work with specific branches instead of relying on the main branch

 # Git sync for Insomnia

 This plugin can sync service calls of a project to git and pull from it.